hannesbarbez/BarbezDotEu.Screenshot.WinForms/README.md

-# BarbezDotEu.Screenshot.WinForms (a.k.a.
-Screenshot One Pro)
+# Screenshot One Pro
-Repository for the Screenshot One Pro application in the Microsoft Store.
+This is the repository for the Screenshot One Pro application in the Microsoft Store (BarbezDotEu.Screenshot.WinForms).

 Screenshot One Pro takes awesome, whole webpage screenshots in batch.